StEvUgnIn/wxDimensions/README.txt

-wxD - wxWidgets bindings for D language
+wxDimensions - wxWidgets bindings for D language

 	(c) 2005 BERO <berobero@users.sourceforge.net>
 	(c) 2010 afb <afb@users.sourceforge.net>

 * About

-wxD is wxWidgets bindings for the D programming language.
+wxDimensions is modern wxWidgets bindings for the D programming language based on wxD.

 wxWidgets is a cross-platform GUI toolkit, which supports Windows, Mac OS X, *nix-like OSs - such as Linux,FreeBSD with X11/Motif/GTK.

-wxD is delivered work from wx.NET bindings 0.7.2 (wxWidgets 2.6.1) It should also work compiled with the later versions of wxWidgets.
+wxDimensions is delivered work from wx.NET bindings 0.7.2 (wxWidgets 2.6.1) and wxD.
+It would work compiled with the latter versions of wxWidgets.

 It is composed of two parts:
    + wxc is a C++ library which exposes the wxWidgets API as a